 Experience in the field of healthcare you are pursuing is essential.
 We recommend that our students complete volunteer, community service, shadowing, and/or research experiences in healthcare.
 There are many opportunities for volunteer work at Penn and in Philadelphia; it is up to you to choose where you would like to spend your volunteer time, and with what kinds of patients and healthcare issues.
-We provide a database of contact people, volunteer programs, and current research postings.
+We provide a list of contacts, volunteer programs, and current research postings.
 Make time for volunteering: you will enjoy it, you will do something for others, and medical, dental, veterinary, and nursing schools expect that you will have tested out your career interest in the "real world" of healthcare delivery prior to applying.

 The richness of Philadelphia's medical facilities affords wonderful opportunities for involvement and engagement in healthcare delivery.
 The University of Pennsylvania Health System and Children's Hospital of Philadelphia, both within walking distance from our classrooms and labs, provide ideal settings for gaining hands-on experience with patients and for observing the contributions of each member of a healthcare team.

-Volunteer placements are offered in many different areas of the University Hospital: labor and delivery, the operating room, the emergency room, the nursing floors and the Cancer Center.
-At Children's Hospital students can choose among volunteer options in the Child Life Department, radiology, pathology, the day surgery unit, the nursing floors, the admissions office and the emergency room.
+Volunteer placements are offered in many different areas of the University Hospital: labor and delivery, the operating room, the emergency room, the nursing floors, and the Cancer Center.
+At Children's Hospital, students can choose among volunteer options in the Child Life Department, radiology, pathology, the day surgery unit, the nursing floors, the admissions office, and the emergency room.
 Our students also volunteer at other Philadelphia hospitals and in special interest areas of clinical care, notably in women's health and HIV disease and prevention work.

 Explore the local and national organizations that students have completed volunteer projects with while studying in the Pre-Health Programs.